aces/Loris/raisinbread/README.md

 [Configuring](#Configuring) section must be completed.

 ### Manual RB Installation
-You can install test data by running `php tools/raisinbread_refresh.php` or `make testdata`.

-If any errors are encountered during the execution of that script, this document should assist you in troubleshooting.

-### Installing RB
 The RaisinBread data is stored in the form of SQL INSERT statements located in the `/raisinbread/RB_files/` directory and grouped by the database table they belong to.
 These statements rely on the pre-existence of the SQL tables and thus the data is